Published on August 22, 2016

 Another set of leaflets were printed with the same message for dropping on the streets of Vienna, Austria.

 The route of Lt.
 Marchal’s flight was planned to take off from his airfield at Malzéville, near Nancy.
 Once aloft, he would fly northeast directly to Berlin, using his compass to navigate by night.
 Once in the vicinity of Berlin, the lights of the city would guide him in.
-He would drop his leaflets over the city center, then turn his plane east-southeast to head toward Rovno in Russia (known today as Rivne in the Ukraine).
-This route that would take him over Poland and into Russian territories that were occupied by the forces of the Austro-Hungarian Empire, which itself was allied with Germany in the Great War and locked in trench warfare with the Czarist forces.
+He would drop his leaflets over the city center, then turn his plane east-southeast to head toward Rovno in Russia (known today as Rivne in Ukraine).
+This route would take him over Poland and into Russian territories that were occupied by the forces of the Austro-Hungarian Empire, which itself was allied with Germany in the Great War and locked in trench warfare with the Czarist forces.

 By dawn if all went well, Marchal would be deep into Poland.
 With the rising sun, the risk of interception by air was almost non-existent.
 The Eastern Front was not as active in the air as the Western, where air battles raged in the skies over the trenches.
 After reaching Rovno, he would rest, refuel, and then take off to fly to Vienna, Austria.
 There, he would drop another sack of leaflets over that city before turning toward Italy.
 He would make his landing on the Po plain.

 To make the flight, Marchal secured a Nieuport 10 and had it extensively modified.
 Instead of the plane’s usual small fuel tank, which could give the pilot just 2.5 hours of flight time, his specially-built Nieuport 10 carried 354 liters of petrol and 88 liters of oil.
 The additional fuel tank was mounted behind the pilot in the fuselage — to move the fuel to the front tank (and thereby engine), two Astra fuel pumps were mounted onto the undercarriage rear struts.
 Thus, when the front tank ran low, Lt.
 Marchal would start the pumps to refill the front tank from the rear.
 This was enough to stay aloft for 14 hours.
 To mount the fuel tank, the Nieuport’s second cockpit (for the observer) was used, making Lt.
-Marchal’s plane a single seat version of the plane.
+Marchal’s plane a single-seat version of the plane.

 The extra fuel tank required even further modifications to the plane.
 The plane could not carry the added weight of the fuel needed for the flight.
-Therefore, a much larger set of biplane wings were fitted, increasing the total wing area from 18 m² to 25 m².
-As a result, the Nieuport 10′s new take-off weight was increased to about 2,200 pounds (1,000 kilograms).
+Therefore, a much larger set of biplane wings was fitted, increasing the total wing area from 18 m² to 25 m².
+As a result, the Nieuport 10’s new take-off weight was increased to about 2,200 pounds (1,000 kilograms).
 The empty weight had increased from 410 kg to 535 kg.
 The little plane was powered by a le Rhône 9C rotary engine, boasting all of 80 hp — the engine was chosen because it was the most reliable one produced in France.
-Even today, many surviving le Rhône rotaries can be spun around freely, giving proof to the engine’s near clockwork attention in manufacturing.
+Even today, many surviving le Rhône rotaries can be spun around freely, giving proof to the engine’s near-clockwork attention in manufacturing.

 Lt.
 Anselme Marchal’s flight to Berlin came off perfectly.
 He took off from Nancy at 9:30 pm.
 At 3:00 am (Berlin time), he arrived on course in the vicinity of Berlin.
 The city’s lights were plainly visible in the distance.
 It was a simple matter to swing the nose of the plane onto a final adjusted course, and head toward the city’s center.
 For 15 minutes, at an altitude of approximately 500 feet, he circled the city below, picking out landmarks.
 Then, he opened the sack of leaflets.
 Without difficulty, he dumped the entire sack into the wind — 5,000 leaflets fluttered down to the city below, spreading widely and catching on roofs, landing on streets and alleys and lightly covering parks and byways.
 In the morning, the citizens of Berlin would awake to read the message printed on the leaflets — that the city could have been bombed the night before as they slept.